3rd edit June 2017

 Tangiers was in the 1950s a resort for well-off English homosexuals who had had a tiny spot of trouble back home.
 Is this the coast of Barbary?
 Perhaps I am hearing a non innuendo.

-Jack Beeching 1922-2001 his collected poems did come out a while ago.
+Jack Beeching 1922-2001 his collected poems did come out in 2002.
 I haven't read them.
 He is hugely admired in some quarters.
 Left-leaning, hung out with communists.
 He was one of the poets published in the Key Poets series in 1951.
 Finally something I haven't read.
 My impression is this is in no way neo-Romantic but terse, politically sophisticated, world-weary.
-He was included in number 16 of the Penguin Modern Poets series, quite easy to get hold of. see posting on this blog.
+He was included in number 16 of the Penguin Modern Poets series, well worth getting hold of. see posting on this blog.

 Francis Berry continued writing throughout. published a Collected Poems in 1994.
 One of the best New Romantic poets.
 See my article in ORIGINS